rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * A `node_step_plugin` block, described below, causes a node step plugin to be executed once for each node.

+A command's `script_interpreter` block has the following structure:

+* `invocation_string`: (Optional) The string describing how to invoke the script file.
+By default the temporary script file path will be appended to this string, followed by any arguments.
+Include `${scriptfile}` anywhere to change the file path argument location.

+* `args_quoted`: (Optional) Quote arguments to script invocation string?

 A command's `job` block has the following structure: